-I have hundreds or even thousands of CD’s but have managed to relegate them to crates in storage through the glorious magic of FLAC.
+I have thousands of CD’s but have managed to relegate them to crates in storage through the glorious magic of FLAC.

 I have a gaggle of computers and all the crap that goes with them.
 I own two domains and I run this site.
 So, yes; around here it’s all my fault.

 I run a program I call Linux for Anybody where I take donated computers, build them with Ubuntu, and give them to folks who may not otherwise be able to afford a computer.

 I have done audio/video installations (home theaters and such).
 As a result, I have seen some wicked-cool home theaters.

 I have broken four bones in my life—right hand twice, left foot, and one of my collar bones (as a child I fell backwards down a flight of stairs while playing my new tambourine)—and more recently I cut the tip off my finger while julienning bell peppers.
 (It required a trip to the hospital but you can hardly tell now.)
 Once while running in the dark I ran over a reel of barbed wire and gashed the soft part of my foot open on rusty metal.
 Can’t find any scars from that though.
 More recently I stepped on the tines of a garden rake, and that has left a nice lump of a scar on the bottom of my foot.